upmaru/memovee-tama/tmdb-movie-analytics/querying.md

 - Use `range` aggregations with appropriate buckets
 - Include percentage calculations when helpful

+**Genre Questions**:
-**Genre Questions**: "How many [genre] movies do you have?"
+- For specific genre counts: "How many Science Fiction movies do you have?"
+  - Use nested query to filter by specific genre
+  - Use `value_count` aggregation to count matching documents
+- For all genre breakdown: "Show me movie counts by genre"
   - Use nested aggregation on genres path
   - Use `terms` aggregation on `genres.name` field
   - Set appropriate size limit (10000) to capture all genres

 **Genre + Time Questions**: "Show me [genre] movies by year"
 - Use nested query to filter by specific genre